jpallen/connect-cookie-session/README.md

 * _key_    - The key to store the cookie under.
 Defaults to 'connect.sid'.
 * _cookie_ - Options for the cookie, which can include _maxAge_, _httpOnly_,
   _path_, _domain_ and _secure_.
-* _cookieEncoder_ - A custom encoder to converting the session data to a cookie string and back again.
+* _cookieEncoder_ - A custom encoder for converting the session data to a cookie and back again.
 If a custom encoder is used, _secret_ will be ignored.
-  It is up to you to configure the secret key for your encoder if you want one (and you should!)
+  It is up to you how to handle security for your custom encoder.

 Example: